 “So what am I going to do?
 I remember a poem by Dorothy Parker.
 Do you know it?”
 She quoted it, grinning mischievously:

 And drugs cause cramp.

 More tearful chuckles.
 “But Friend Parker didn’t mention food,” Sally said.
 “No food, no fuss, no muss.
 And there’s no law saying you have to eat.”

 So that was it.
 Beginning the next day, Sally intended to stop eating.
-She had researched this, and after a few days of increasing weakness, she could expect to slide into a kind of coma, and after a few more days, in time for Christmas, it would be over.
+She had researched this, and said that following a few days of increasing weakness, she could expect to slide into a kind of coma, and after a few more days, in time for Christmas, it would be over.

 “I’m at peace, and feel happy and free,” Sally said, “and very much loved by my Quaker family here.”
 She invited the group to close the meeting by singing her favorite hymn, “Amazing Grace.”